Generic Name: hydrocortisone acetate and pramoxine hydrochloride

 Dosage Form: lotion

-Pramosone® Lotion is a topical preparation containing hydrocortisone acetate 1% w/w or 2.5% w/w and pramoxine hydrochloride 1% w/w in a hydroliphic lotion base containing stearic acid, cetyl alcohol, FORLAN-L (Contains: petrolatum, lanolin, hydrogenated coconut oil, sorbitan sesquioleate, stearyl alcohol, and cetyl alcohol), glycerin, trolamine, polyoxyl 40 stearate, di-isopropyl adipate, povidone, dimethicone, potassium sorbate, sorbic acid, and purified water.
+DESCRIPTION: Pramosone ® Lotion is a topical preparation containing hydrocortisone acetate 1% w/w or 2.5% w/w and pramoxine hydrochloride 1% w/w in a hydrophilic lotion base containing stearic acid, cetyl alcohol, FORLAN-L (Contains: petrolatum, lanolin, hydrogenated coconut oil, sorbitan sesquioleate, stearyl alcohol, and cetyl alcohol), glycerin, trolamine, polyoxyl 40 stearate, di-isopropyl adipate, povidone, dimethicone, potassium sorbate, sorbic acid, and purified water.

 Topical corticosteroids are anti-inflammatory and anti-pruritic agents.
-The structural formula, the chemical name, molecular formula and molecular weight for active ingredients are presented as follows:
+The structural formula, the chemical name, molecular formula and molecular weight for active ingredients are presented below.

 Pregn-4-ene-3, 20-dione, 21-(acetyloxy)-11, 17-dihydroxy-, (11-beta)-